SharePoint/sp-dev-docs/docs/general-development/how-to-work-with-user-profiles-and-organization-profiles-by-using-the-server-obj.md

-- SharePoint Server 2013 with the profile created for the current user.
+- SharePoint with the profile created for the current user.

 - Visual Studio 2012.